Setanna/emulate/_meta/Kanban.md

 		- [ ] [[Rules/Bonuses and Penalties/Morale|Morale]] Bonus
 		- [ ] [[Rules/Bonuses and Penalties/Morale|Morale]] Penalty
 	- [ ] Decimals should be . not ,
+	- [ ] Update Traits to be nested properly

 ## Done